-Quite a few people have been asking me about Dave recently.
-This household pet that brings so much joy to my life is actually a natural yeast culture, cultivated right here in the Cotswolds.
-I made him by simply exposing an organic flour and water mix to the elements to collect the wild yeast spores that blow around on the wind.
+Quite a few people have been asking me about Däve recently.
+This household pet that brings so much joy to my life isn’t a cat or a dog, it’s actually a natural yeast culture, cultivated right here in the Cotswolds.
+I made him by exposing an organic flour and water mix to the elements to collect the wild yeast spores that blow around on the wind.
 It really is as simple as that.
 The crossing of fingers helps a little too, but these dormant spores are even present in the flour itself.

 Starters or leavens like this are beautiful things, as they’re unique to their surroundings in terms of their taste and behaviour.
-They’re also alive and require a degree of husbandry.
-My sourdough bread is merely a combination of Dave, flour, salt and water.
-The most vital ingredient in good bread is time.
+They’re also alive, and as such require a degree of husbandry.
+My sourdough bread is merely a combination of Däve, flour, salt and water.
+The most vital ingredient in good bread is without doubt, time.
 All bread used to be made with wild yeast, but mass produced commercial yeast is faster and much easier to store and control.

 Fancy making your own starter?
 Just follow these basic instructions.

 - organic flour of your choice (spelt, white, wholemeal, rye)

 - Thoroughly mix together 50g of flour with 50ml of water in a bowl and cover it with a cloth or a shower cap.
 Leave it at room temperature for about 24 hours. (covering it will prevent a dry crust forming).

 - Feed your starter with another 50g of flour and 50ml water, whisk thoroughly to incorporate plenty of air, cover and leave for another 24 hours.

 - By this point you should see small air bubbles forming and notice an odour developing.
 Don’t be alarmed by what it smells like – it will change dramatically as your starter culture matures.